Irrawaddy dolphin: Feeding

 There are plenty of food items that this dolphin feeds upon.
 They include fish, crustaceans, and cephalopods.
 During foraging periods, herds of about 7 dolphins will circle around prey and trap their victim.
 These prey entrapments occur slightly below the water surface level.

-Habitat and subpopulations
+Distribution and habitat

-Although sometimes called the Irrawaddy river dolphin, it is not a true river dolphin, but an oceanic dolphin that lives in brackish water near coasts, river mouths, and estuaries.
-It has established subpopulations in freshwater rivers, including the Ganges and the Mekong, as well as the Irrawaddy River from which it takes its name.
-Its range extends from the Bay of Bengal to New Guinea and the Philippines, although it does not appear to venture off shore.
-It is often seen in estuaries and bays in Borneo Island, with sightings from Sandakan in Sabah, Malaysia, to most parts of Brunei and Sarawak, Malaysia.
-A specimen was collected at Mahakam River in East Kalimantan, the local name pesut mahakam comes from it.

-Presence of the species in Chinese, Taiwanese, and Hong Kong's waters has been questioned as the reported sightings have been considered unreliable, and the easternmost of ranges along Eurasian continent is in Vietnam.
+The Irrawaddy dolphin is an oceanic dolphin that lives in brackish water near coasts, river mouths, and estuaries.
+It has established subpopulations in freshwater rivers, including the Ganges and the Mekong, as well as the Ayeyarwady River from which it takes its name.
+Its range extends from the Bay of Bengal to New Guinea and the Philippines, although it does not appear to venture offshore.
+It is often seen in estuaries and bays of Borneo, with sightings from Sandakan in Sabah to most parts of Brunei and Sarawak, and another specimen was collected at Mahakam River in East Kalimantan.
+Its presence in Chinese, Taiwanese, and Hong Kong's waters has been questioned as the reported sightings have been considered unreliable.

-No range-wide survey has been conducted for this vulnerable species; however, the worldwide population appears to be over 7,000.
-In India, Irawaddy dolphins are mostly found in Chilika Lake.
-Known subpopulations of Irrawaddy dolphins are found in eight places, listed here in order of population, including conservation status.